Photo by Ljupco from iStock

 Traditional wooden walking sticks are strong, good looking canes with a full choice of right, or left hand, comfort, or arthritis grips.
 They come in a range of attractive woods, such as chestnut, ash, hazel and oak, and a choice of many different colours – they are long-lasting, too.
 They are ideal, as they can also be sawn to exactly the right length.

 Aluminium sticks are lighter, more easily adjustable for height, are extremely strong and come in folding, non-folding, extra stability formats, as well other handle, or grip options.
 Most aluminium sticks are easily adjusted for height, with clips, or buttons, usually spaced 2.5cm (1 inch) apart.
 Some fold, or collapse, so if you don’t need to use a stick all the time, you can fold it up and carry it in a bag, or on your belt.
-There are several different accessories available for walking sticks including replacement ferrules, folding stick carry bags, clips to keep the walking stick balanced on a nearby top, or table, folding stick clips to hold a folding walking stick together when it is collapsed, walking stick wrist straps, to keep the stick close at hand and a whole lot more.
+There are several different accessories available for walking sticks including replacement ferrules, folding stick carry bags, clips to keep the stick balanced on a nearby top, or table, folding stick clips to hold a folding walking stick together when it is collapsed, walking stick wrist straps, to keep the stick close at hand and a whole lot more.
 To see the full range click here.

 The majority of walking sticks have rubber ferrules on the tip to provide extra grip when in use.